-Passwords are currently the most common form of authentication.
+Passwords are currently the most common way for authentication.
 However, they suffer from several weaknesses.
 Passwords are vulnerable to attacks because they are easily guessed.
 They suffer from social engineering attacks, like phishing, pretexting, etc. The usability issue is also a serious factor, since users do not like to have to enter, and reenter, passwords or pins.
-A study [1] shows that 64% of users do not use passwords or pins as an authentication mechanism on their smartphones.
+A study (ConsumerReports, 2013) shows that 64% of users do not use passwords as an authentication mechanism on their smartphones.
 Hence, this paper proposes a means of implicit and continuous authentication, beyond the initial authentication by password, pin or biometric (e.g., fingerprint).

 Implicit authentication does not rely on the direct involvement of the user, but is closely related to his/her biometric behavior, habits or living environment.
-We propose a form of implicit authentication realized by building the user's profile based on measurements from various sensors already present in a typical smartphone.
-Specifically, sensor measurements within the smartphones can reflect users' behavior patterns and environment characteristics.
-The recent development and integration of sensor technologies in smartphones, and advances in modeling user behavior create new opportunities for better smartphone security.
+We propose a form of implicit authentication realized by building the user's profile based on measurements from various sensors in a typical smart-